swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 The underlying disease for a kidney transplantation is entered in the ‘Patient Diagnosis List’ in the ‘Condition Leading to Tpx’ and confirmed in the organ container right above the RS-container of the according transplantation.

-Please follow the instructions in chapter 5 (*in construction*) on how to enter the required information.
+Please follow the instructions in chapter 5 :doc:`patContainer` on how to enter the required information.

 Kidney baseline and peritransplant period/Pre-transplant history and assessments
 ----------------------------------------------------------------------------------